-There are two ways to determine death: cardiac death (when the heart stops functioning) and brain death (when the brain stops functioning).
+There are two ways to determine death: circulatory death (the heart stops beating and there is irreversible loss of circulatory function) and brain death (irreversible loss of brain function).
 The term "life support" proves to be a confusing term when used in conjunction with brain death.
 When death occurs, there is no support that can make the individual live again.
 The terms "mechanical" or "ventilated support" are appropriate for the support given to a deceased person in the event of organ, eye, and tissue donation.